This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 Take notes.
 Then, ask your friends if they’ve seen or heard the story, and if it’s true.

-Your friends may also remember other spooky locations.
+That conversation can open more doors.
+For example, once they start talking about ghosts, your friends may remember other spooky locations.
 Or, they may know someone who lives in a haunted house.

-If a public location seems credible, it’s okay to visit it with a friend, if the site is both convenient and safe, after dark.
+If you’re in a hurry and a public location seems credible, it’s okay to visit it with a friend.
+But, be sure the site is both convenient and safe, if you’re going there after dark.

 Around Halloween, weekend afternoons may be the best time to visit.
-You might find other ghost hunters there, as well.
+You might find other ghost hunters there, too.
 If they’re chatty, they may recommend other local haunts.
-Take notes.
-(Also ask if they know any local ghost hunting groups and if those groups are good.)
+Take notes, and find out as much as you can about the local ghost hunting scene.

 More Halloween news stories

-Every Halloween, reporters try to cover a new haunted location.
+Every Halloween, a few reporters try to cover a new haunted location… something that’s not so well known.

 This means they reported on a different site last year, and the year before that, and so on.